PaulEekhof/Portfolio/README.md

 - 🔔 Push notifications for earthquakes magnitude 5.0 or higher
 - ⚡ Real-time data from USGS

+## 2. Save And Read
+# Save and Read Chrome Extension
+The **Save and Read** Chrome extension allows users to save the current tab with a title, description, and note.
+Users can view a list of saved tabs, see when they were saved, and open them with a single click.

+### Features
+- **Save Current Tab**: Save the title, URL, description, and a personal note for the current tab.
+- **View Saved Tabs**: Display a list of all saved tabs with their details.
+- **Open Saved Tabs**: Click on any saved tab to open it in a new tab.
+- **Timestamp**: See when each tab was saved.

 # ---- Full Stack ----